On the pod, the guys revisit The Gang Runs For Office from It's Always Sunny in Philadelphia Season 2, Episode 8.

-Rob: This is a janky office in it's janky part of town.
+Rob: This is a janky office in a janky part of town.

 Charlie: Rob, Apple has money, get a good office.

-Glenn: We're in the Mythic Quest offices right now and, uh--
+Glenn: We're in the Mythic Quest offices right now um.
+And, uh--

 Rob: Again, I think that maybe- maybe this is interesting for the viewer now and also the listener, that people think that like production offices or writer's offices are nice and they're not, they're pieces of shit.